fromnineteen80/stakeholder/stakeholder_project_findings.md

 Todoist lets you type: "Follow up with Senator Banks tomorrow at 2pm #priority1"

-Our platform should let you type: "Schedule meeting with President Trump on Dec 10 @TomGeier #232tariffs #critical"
+Our platform should let you type: "Schedule meeting with [Senior Government Official] on Dec 10 @TomGeier #232tariffs #critical"

 **Result:** Auto-creates stakeholder interaction, assigns to Tom, tags with campaign, sets priority.